Charlie Nelligan: Minor and under-21

 Nelli first came to prominence on the inter-county scene in the 1970s as goalkeeper on the Kerry minor football team.
-He won a Munster title at this level in 1975 following a 3–7 to 1–11 defeat pf Cork.
+He won a Munster title at this level in 1975 following a 3–7 to 1–11 defeat of Cork.
 Kerry later qualified for the All-Ireland final, with Tyrone providing the opposition.
 Kerry had an easy 1–10 to 0–4 win on that occasion, giving Nelligan an All-Ireland winners' medal.

 That same year Nelligan was also the goalkeeper on the Kerry under-21 football team.
 He captured a Munster title in that grade that same year following a nine-point trouncing of Waterford.
 Nelligan's side later qualified for the All-Ireland final with Dublin providing the opposition.
 A 1–15 to 0–10 score line gave Kerry the victory and gave Nelligan an All-Ireland under-21 winners' medal.

 In 1976 Nelligan made it two Munster under-21 titles in-a-row as Kerry retained their provincial crown at the expense of Cork.
 He later lined out in a second All-Ireland final.
 Kildare provided the oppsoution on that occasion; however, they were no match for Kerry.
 Nelligan collected a second All-Ireland winners' medal following a 0–14 to 1–3 victory.

 Nelligan captured a third provincial under-21 title in 1977 following a two-goal defeat of Cork.
 Kerry later qualified for a third consecutive All-Ireland final with Down providing the opposition.
 A 1–11 to 1–5 score line gave Kerry the victory and gave Nelligan a third All-Ireland under-21 winners' medal.

 In 1978 Nelligan made it four-in-a-row in Munster as Kerry retained their under-21 provincial crown at the expense of Cork again.
 He later lined out in a fourth consecutive All-Ireland final.
 Roscommon provided the opposition on that occasion; however, a close game developed.
 At the final whistle Kerry were defeated narrowly by 1–9 to 1–8.